 After the revolution broke out, hungry market women marched on Versailles in October of 1789, and forced the royal family to go to the Palace of Tuileries in Paris.
 There, Madame Élisabeth wrote to one of her friends:

-As the revolution dragged on, Madame Élisabeth’s aunts left France for Italy on 20 February 1791, and she was to accompany them but hesitated instead.
+As the revolution dragged on, Madame Élisabeth’s aunts left France for Italy on 20 February 1791, and although she was to accompany them, she hesitated.
 When Marie Antoinette asked her if she was going to abandon them too, Élisabeth vowed to stay and suffer whatever fate awaited the royal family.
-What awaited them was a failed attempt to escape, their capture at Varennes, and a dusty, dirty four-day return trip to Paris.
+What awaited them was a failed attempt to escape and the return from Varennes to Paris during a dusty, dirty four-day trip.

-The royal family’s return to the Tuileries sealed their fate.
+The royal family’s capture and return sealed their fate.
 After the events of 10 August of 1792, when insurgents attacked and overran the Tuileries, Madame Élisabeth sought refuge with the royal family at the Legislative Assembly, where she witnessed her brother’s dethronement.
 A few days later, the royal family was imprisoned at the Temple, and then both Louis XVI and his wife, Marie Antoinette were charged with treason and guillotined, 21 January 1793 and 16 October 1793, respectively.

-Madame Élisabeth had always been delicate and suffered from fainting fits.
-These increased near the end of her life, no doubt from the stress of being imprisoned.
-In May of 1794, Madame Élisabeth was taken to the Conciergerie, where she was interrogated and accused of assisting the King in his flight to Varennes, supplying émigrés with funds, and encouraging the resistance of the royal troops during the events of 10 August 1792.
+Madame Élisabeth had always been delicate and suffered from fainting fits, somewhat similar to the Princesse de Lamballe.
+Madame Élisabeth’s fits increased near the end of her life, no doubt from the stress of being imprisoned.
+In May of 1794, she was taken to the Conciergerie, where she was interrogated and accused of assisting the King in his flight to Varennes, supplying émigrés with funds, and encouraging the resistance of the royal troops during the events of 10 August 1792.
 She was found guilty, and, the next day, on 10 May 1794, she was sent to the scaffolding with 23 other victims.

 Madame Élisabeth ascended “with calmness and resignation, did not utter a single complaint, and seemed happy to go and rejoin in another life, those whom she had loved … she was 30 years of age.”
 Her body was thrown into a common grave in a Paris cemetery used for victims of the guillotine called the Cimetière des Errancis.
 Her brother Louis XVIII searched for her remains during the Bourbon Restoration but discovered they could no longer be identified.
 Later, her remains and the remains of other guillotined victims were placed in the Catacombs of Paris, so what represents her today is a medallion located at the Basilica of Saint-Denis.

-- The Life and Letters of Madame Elisabeth de France, Sister of Louis XVI, 1899
+- The Life and Letters of Madame Elisabeth de France, Sister of Louis XVI, 1899, p.
+7.